cloudmesh-community/hid-sp18-704/paper1/report.md

 ## Collection Efforts

-As of right now the collection of data is not a collective effort globally. [@Delgnrain] However there are many organizations that are doing their best to collect and analyze the data.
+As of right now the collection of data is not a collective effort globally. [@Delgnrain2017HealOceans] However there are many organizations that are doing their best to collect and analyze the data.
 One of these organizations is The National Oceanic and Atmospheric Association.
 Which is collecting massive amounts of off coastal based laboratories.
 The use